Skip to content

 Unlike clinician-led parenting courses (which have significant waiting lists and dropout rates), the Embers the Dragon programme can be accessed directly by parents and teachers, either on its own or whilst awaiting mental health assessment.
 The Embers the Dragon programme could therefore reach more families and make help more accessible.

 Initial evaluations have shown promising outcomes.
 However, we need to be confident in how well it works in the context of a larger and more carefully controlled trial.
-Our national trial will independently test how well the Embers the Dragon programme works when used by a wide range of families, which is why we would love your support.
+Our national trial will independently test how well the Embers the Dragon programme works when used by a wide range of families.

-If you decide to take part in the study, you will be randomly assigned to either have access to the Embers the Dragon programme immediately, or you will be put on the waiting list for six months (but don’t worry - everyone will be offered access to the Embers the Dragon programme once the study has ended).
+Those taking part in the study were randomly assigned to have access to either the Embers the Dragon programme immediately, or they were put on the waiting list for six months (Don’t worry - everyone was offered access to the Embers the Dragon programme once the study ended).

-For those who have immediate access to the Embers the Dragon programme, you can watch cartoon episodes with your child, as well as receive other resources to help your child develop their behavioural and communication skills (e.g. tips from behaviour experts, activity worksheets, etc.).
+For those with immediate access to the Embers the Dragon programme, they could watch the cartoon episodes with their child, as well as receive other resources to help their child develop their behavioural and communication skills (e.g. tips from behaviour experts, activity worksheets, etc.).

-Everyone who takes part in the study will be asked to complete a series of surveys online at four separate time points over a 24 week period.
+Everyone who took part in the study was asked to complete a series of surveys online at four separate time points over a 24 week period.

-You and your child will also be invited to take part in an optional interview to discuss what you thought about the Embers the Dragon programme.
+There was also an optional interview to discuss what the adults and the children thought about the Embers the Dragon programme.

 Classroom

-Parents of children aged four-seven years who are concerned about their children’s mental health and wellbeing.
+Parents of children aged four-seven years who were concerned about their children’s mental health and wellbeing.

 Lele butterfly park